 Topping up or cutting budgets outside of spending reviews creates uncertainty that makes it harder for public service leaders - including council and hospital chief executives - to plan and invest well.
-In response to radical changes made by Theresa May's government to spending plans originally set out in the 2015 spending review, NHS finance directors cut back on planned capital projects and prioritised urgent short-term schemes instead.
+In response to radical changes made by Theresa May's government to spending plans originally set out in the 2015 spending review, NHS finance directors cut back on planned capital projects and prioritised urgent shortterm schemes instead.
 Late changes to capital spending plans can also create problems for private sector firms; for example, by making it difficult for contracted companies to hire staff or invest in necessary equipment.

-If you are satisfied that a change could be made in the short term without major disruption, you will also want to consider how - and by whom - any change will be implemented.
+After satisfying themselves that a change could be made in the short term without major disruption, ministers also need to consider how - and by whom - any change will be implemented.
 In particular, if money is distributed by an ALB or through grants, the level of control the department will have over the ultimate consequence of any cuts may be limited.
 A change to the budgets to an ALB or local government might, for example, eventually lead to the cutting of grants to particular community groups or businesses who are very vocal about it, or perhaps a low-profile but locally important piece of infrastructure might be cancelled or delayed.
-You will need to be prepared for the unintended consequences of any cuts or changes.
+Ministers need to be prepared for the unintended consequences of any cuts or changes.